ash-jyc/sdv-student/coding-exercises/lab6-inclass/README.md

 Move the CSV file to `lab6-inclass` folder.
 Do not change the name.

 ## Run the code
 Hypothetically, you should just be able to click the live server button, the one that says `Port: 5500` in the bottom right corner, and run the code....
-You can type a 2 letter country code and it should output some dots.
-Then, you can hover to see basic information about the dot.
+You can type the name of the country into the box and submit and it should output data.
+If something's not showing up, just check the mapping inside the code.